5 AI Pet Cameras With Treat Dispensers Every Anxious Dog Owner Needs

 The specs:

-- 1080p HD camera – mounted on a mobile robot base
+- 1080p HD camera – mobile, low angle

-- Treat dispenser – built into the robot
+- Treat dispenser – built-in

-- Obstacle detection – avoids running into furniture (usually)
+- Obstacle detection – mostly avoids walls

 Why it works for some anxious dogs: